dedobs/dedobs.github.io/manual.md

 ## Modifying Clip Audio

+Audio is an important part of any video project, and iMovie provides several tools to adjust and enhance the audio of your clips.
+This portion of the will demonstrate how to adjust volume levels, mute audio, and incorporate background music, as well as separating audio from video.

 1. First, select the clip you want to edit in the timeline.
-Then, click on the **Audio** button (the speaker icon) in the video preview section.
+Then, click on the **Audio** button in the video preview section.

-2. To adjust the audio levels, use the volume slider to increase or decrease the sound to your desired level.
+2. Using the volume slider, adjust the audio levels to increase or decrease the sound being played over the clip.

-3. If you want to mute the audio completely, click the **Audio** button and check the **Mute** box.
+3. To mute the audio completely, click on the **Audio** button and check the **Mute** box.

-4. To add a fade effect to the audio, click the **Audio** button again and use the fade-in or fade-out sliders for smooth transitions.
+4. To add a fade effect to the audio, click on the **Audio** button again and use the fade-in or fade-out sliders for smooth transitions.

 5. To add background music, drag a music or sound effect from the **Audio** tab into the timeline.
 You can adjust its position and volume to fit the video.